Sample Essay Topic -- Sparkling Water is the New Soda

 Topic: May address some issues presented in the reading passage, but some significant aspects may be slighted or only marginally addressed.

-Critical Thinking and Logic: Fails to adequately address the reading and develops no relevant points of its own.
+Critical Thinking and Logic: Fails to adequately address the reading and develops few relevant points of its own.

 Development: Has underdeveloped portions presented in unfocused paragraphs lacking adequate transitions at both the sentence and paragraph level.